Mice Exterminator & Pest Control

 Anticimex SMART Mice Control System operates 24/7, 365 days a year, providing you peace of mind in your New Jersey, Maryland, Delaware, or Pennsylvania home.

-The SMART Connect contains its own 3G communication system, while the SMART Eye has a 5-year battery life, waterproof and dustproof infrared and heat motion sensor, and with real time alerts from the SMART SNAP, no other device can offer this type of protection.
+The SMART Connect contains its own 3G communication system, while the SMART Eye has a 5-year battery life, waterproof and dustproof infrared and heat motion sensor.

 Many aspects of life are “smart,” your phone, your doorbell, your heating system, your garage door.
 So why not smart pest control?
 It’s time for you to get SMART, Anticimex SMART.
 Click here to learn more about Anticimex SMART mice control.